Memphis Red Sox: 1931–1939

 The next year Memphis once again started in the Negro Southern League, but by July the team was barnstorming in cities throughout the Midwest.
-The team participated and won the Class A Council Bluff, Iowa semi-pro tournament.
+The team participated and won the Class A Council Bluffs, Iowa, semi-pro tournament.
 In early October five Red Sox players were chosen to represent the South in the North–South All-Star game between the Negro National League and the Negro Southern League.

 In 1935 Memphis spent a large part of the year barnstorming.
-The team competed in the National Baseball Congress's First Annual Semi-Pro Tournament in Wichita, Kansas placing seventh and in September they played the Claybrook Tigers for the Negro Southern League Championship.
+The team competed in the National Baseball Congress's First Annual Semi-Pro Tournament in Wichita, Kansas, placing seventh and in September they played the Claybrook Tigers for the Negro Southern League Championship.
 Claybrook won the series four games to three games.
 Game seven was played at Martin Stadium where the Red Sox lost 5–2.

 In 1937, the Red Sox became a charter member of the Negro American League.
 The following year they were first half champions with a 21–4 record.
 As was the case in a handful of Negro league baseball seasons, the first and second half winners would be matched up in a postseason series.
 Memphis played the second half champion Atlanta Black Crackers for the Negro American League pennant.
 In that series, the first two games were to be in Memphis, followed by one game in Birmingham, and then to finish with three games in Atlanta.
 The Red Sox won both games played in Memphis, but those would be the only games played.
 The Black Crackers did not arrive at the Birmingham ballpark until 8:30 that night, which was deemed too late to start by the league president.
 The series then moved to Atlanta, but the minor league Atlanta Crackers had home games scheduled for the same days as the series games.
 The Black Crackers attempted to reschedule the games, but Memphis owner Dr. B. B. Martin refused to reschedule citing the high cost that would be incurred if the team's stay were extended in Atlanta.
 At the league's winter meetings it was decided that the Red Sox had won the Negro American League pennant due to Memphis's two wins and the forfeiture of the Black Crackers in game three of the series.